 what goes into it.
 Don’t be afraid to adjust this low carb Cobb salad recipe

 and make it your own!
-If kale isn’t your style, use whichever greens that you
+If kale isn’t your style, use whichever greens that you will enjoy eating.

 And, you can add, omit, or tweak any of these keto Cobb